TheHopeTechTeam/25fwd_BE/README.md

    npm start
    ```
 4. Watch the console for `server listening on port: <PORT>`.
 BullMQ workers also log job progress/completions.
+5. (Email) Once the API is online, hit the health flow with a test payment that includes `cardholder.email`.
+The console logs `emailService` messages showing whether the SMTP transport authenticated and if the email was dispatched.

 ## Endpoints you can call
 - `POST /api/payment`
   - Body: `{ prime, amount, cardholder }`, where `cardholder` includes `phoneCode`, `phone_number`, `name`, `email`, optional receipt metadata, etc.
   - Behavior: Calls TapPay immediately; queues a DB write only when `status === 0`.
+The email service also triggers here (best-effort) to send an HTML receipt via Gmail.
 Errors during TapPay surface as HTTP 500 with `Failed to add payment to processing queue.`
 - `POST /api/getall`
   - Body: `{ googleSecret, lastRowID }`.
   - Behavior: Requires the secret to match; returns `{ data: [...] }` sorted by `id`.
 Pass `0` to fetch everything.